Building A Budget With Allocations - All Flexibility Levels

 0.5 | 2 terms | 3.75 | 0.5 | $60/hour | 18 | $4,725 |

-Twilight funding operates on the Fiscal Year timeline; schools that anticipate offering TW courses in term 1 of the following school year should ensure that they maintain ample funding in their budget to support programming through October 1.
+Twilight funding operates on the fiscal year timeline; schools that anticipate offering Twilight courses in term 1 of the following school year should ensure that they maintain ample funding in their budget to support programming through October 1.

 School schedules and staffing will vary across schools.
-Schools have the flexibility to create a schedule that best addresses the needs of their students and accommodate teacher availability within their budget.
+Schools have the flexibility to create a schedule that best addresses the needs of their students and accommodates teacher availability within their budget.

 Each high school will develop its own schedule for Twilight courses based on the guidance below.